MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-107-Small-Business-Investment-Companies/subpart-I-SBA-Financial-Assistance-Licensees-Leverage/subjectgroup-ECFR25892cec02ac449-General-Information-About-Obtaining-Leverage/section-107.1120.md

 (c) Meet the minimum capital requirements of § 107.210, subject to the following additional conditions:

-(1) If you were licensed after September 30, 1996 under the exception in § 107.210(a)(1), you will not be eligible for Leverage until you have Regulatory Capital of at least $5,000,000.
+(1) If you were licensed after September 30, 1996, under the exception in § 107.210(a)(1), you will not be eligible for Leverage until you have Regulatory Capital of at least $5,000,000, unless you were licensed because you are headquartered in an Underlicensed State.

 (2) If you were licensed on or before September 30, 1996, and have Regulatory Capital of less than $5,000,000 (less than $10,000,000 if you wish to issue Participating Securities):